PowerShell/ProjectMercury/docs/FAQ.md

 # Frequently Asked Questions

-This page provides help with common questions about the AISH platform.
+This page provides help with common questions about Project Mercury.

-## What is AI Shell?
+## What is Project Mercury?

-**AI Shell** is a platform that provides a framework for developers to build their own AI Agents and assistance providers. **AI Shell** agents provide the user experience for the LLM and are deeply connected to PowerShell 7.
-For more about the architecture of **AI Shell**, see the [shell/README][01].
+**Project Mercury** is a platform that provides a framework for developers to build their own AI Agents and assistance providers for an AI Shell.
+Agents provide the user experience for the LLM and are deeply connected to PowerShell 7.
+For more about the architecture, see the [shell/README][01].

 ## What are agents?